Mostofa-Abedin/ShekhMostofaAbedin_T1A3/README.md

 - **Action:** Provide Make such that not all characters are alphabet letters.
 - **Expected Result:** Returns "Make should be string" error message.
 - **Actual Result:** Incorrect result.
 Need modification to main function.
 - **Status:** Patched.
 Main function needed some changes.
-See commit:
+See commit: 56220b5 m- "Testing and Patching of Feature 4:Done for now"

 **Test 2: Enter Very High Mileage**
 - **Action:** Provide so high mileage such that car value becomes negative.
 - **Expected Result:** Message showing that car has no value.
 - **Actual Result:** Incorrect result.
-Need modification function to add new message letting user know car has no value.
+Need modification to estimate_price function to add new message letting user know car has no value.
 - **Status:** Patched.
 Estimate_price function needed some changes.
-See commit:
+See commit: 56220b5 m- "Testing and Patching of Feature 4:Done for now"

 **Test 3: Invalid Year Type**
 - **Action:** Provide a non-integer value for Year.